-and made us in your own image:
+who wonderfully created us in your own image

-through Jesus Christ your Son our Lord,
+through your Son Jesus Christ:

-now and for ever.
+one God, now and for ever.

 through Jesus Christ our Lord.

 1 Samuel 2 v 18 to 20 and 26